About David Rakel

 I started my career near the Teton Mountains in Driggs, Idaho where I was in rural private practice for five years (1994-1999).
 This is where my patients taught me about the importance of going deeper into the context of one’s life to uncover the path towards health.
 I then wanted to learn more about this mind-body connection and subsequently completed a two-year residential fellowship in integrative medicine at the University of Arizona Health Sciences Center (1999-2001).

-In 2017, my wife and I moved to Albuquerque, NM where I am now the Professor and Chair of the Department of Family & Community Medicine at the University of New Mexico School of Medicine.
-It is an honor to be able to work with at an institution with dedicated faculty and staff that have a core mission to facilitate the health of all humans despite their ability to pay.
-This can make supporting salaries a challenge, but we all sleep good at night!
+In 2016, my wife and I moved to Albuquerque, NM where I was the Professor and Chair of the Department of Family & Community Medicine at the University of New Mexico School of Medicine.
+It was an honor to be able to work with a dedicated faculty and staff that had a core mission to facilitating health across diverse cultures.

 Co-editor: Textbook of Family Medicine (8th and 9th editions)